 More information can be found at their website: geneticandrarediseasenetwork.org.au

-ECIA is the peak national organisation promoting the interests of young children with disability.
+Reimagine Australia formally know as ECIA is the peak national organisation promoting the interests of young children with disability.
 They facilitate a child’s development from early childhood to ensure that they are able to take part in everyday activities and be included in family and community life.
-ECIA can put you in contact with a number of professionals who work as a team around your child, providing therapy/education, counselling, service planning and coordination and potentially assistance to accessing services such as kindergarten and child-care.
+Reimagine Australia can put you in contact with a number of professionals who work as a team around your child, providing therapy/education, counselling, service planning and coordination and potentially assistance to accessing services such as kindergarten and child-care.

 Services are tailored to meet the individual needs of the child and are focused on supporting the child in their natural environments and their everyday experiences and activities.

-More information can be found at their website: ecia.org.au
+More information can be found at their website: re-imagine.com.au

 Carers Association of WA